casparvitch/qdmpy/README.md

 - bias_phi
     - In degrees.
 - field_param_guess
-    - Same guess, range and bounds as above for PL fitting, but here for hamiltonian fitting.
+    - Same guess, range and bounds as above for pl fitting, but here for hamiltonian fitting.
 - field_param_range
 - field_param_bounds